ibm-cloud-docs/apps/ts_apps.md

  To resolve this problem, you must create a `manifest.yml` file.
 For more information about how to create a `manifest.yml` file, see [Application manifest](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps#appmanifest).
  {: tsResolve}

-## Exceeded your storage quota
+## Exceeded your storage quota for Kubernetes clusters
 {: #exceed_quota}

-If the build or deploy jobs fail, and you see the following message, you can delete your images with the following CLI commands. `Status: unauthorized: You have exceeded your storage quota.
+If the build or deploy jobs fail, and you see the following message, you can delete images from your Kubernetes clusters by using CLI commands. `Status: unauthorized: You have exceeded your storage quota.
 Delete one or more images, or review your storage quota and pricing plan.`

 * Install the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started) if you don't already have it.
 * Log in to {{site.data.keyword.cloud_notm}} by using `ibmcloud login`, and point it to the space that you're in.
 * List your images by using `ibmcloud cr images`.
 * Delete any unused images by using `ibmcloud cr image-rm <respository>:<tag>`.
 * Rerun the build or deploy job that failed.

+For more information, see [Freeing up used storage and changing service plans or quota limits to stay within given quota limits](docs/services/Registry?topic=registry-registry_quota#registry_quota_freeup).

 ## Accessing Kubernetes logs
 {: #access_kube_logs}